bushidokarat3/Havoc/LdapMaster/readme.md

 Notice: Code Usage Restrictions

 This code is locked down and cannot be used, modified, or redistributed without explicit permission from the author.
-If you wish to use this code for any purpose, please contact me directly to request permission.
+If you wish to use this code for any purpose, please contact me directly to request permission via discord "stinkmean3r".

 Educational Use Only
 This code is intended solely for educational purposes.
 The author makes no guarantees about the functionality, performance, or suitability of the code for any specific use case.
 By using this code, you agree that you are solely responsible for any outcomes, damages, or issues that may arise from its use.